akazukin5151/koneko-old/README.md

 Right now it's slow because it adapts [lsix](https://github.com/hackerb9/lsix/), which relies on ImageMagick.
 I started with lsix, using libsixel.
 But it used too much memory and switching around was slow.
 Plus I didn't want to switch away from kitty.
 Eventually there will be a rewrite of lsix (now [lscat](https://github.com/twenty5151/koneko/blob/master/lscat)) to remove dependency on ImageMagick and speed it up a lot.

+As of now it's in alpha stages.
+Once I finally get asyncio working it will be in beta.
+All PRs are welcome.

 # Usage
-0. Install [kitty](https://github.com/kovidgoyal/kitty) and all requirements (just see list of imports)
+0. Install [kitty](https://github.com/kovidgoyal/kitty), ImageMagick, and all requirements (just see list of imports)
-1. Create a file called `config.ini` in `~/.config/koneko/`
+1. `mkdir ~/.config/koneko/ && touch ~/.config/koneko/config.ini`
-2. Fill it out with your pixiv username and password like this:
+2. `vim ~/.config/koneko/config.ini` and fill it out with your pixiv username and password like this:

 ```
 [Credentials]